open2b/scriggo-site/template-spec.md

     1             ||  or
 ```

-### The logical zero value
+### Extended zero values

-A value `x` of type `T` is _logically zero_ if `x` is the zero value of `T`.
-The following exceptions applies:
+A value `x` of type `T` is an extended zero value of `T` if one of the following applies:
+* `x` is the zero value of `T`,
-* if `x` is an empty slice or an empty channel, `x` is logically zero,
+* `x` is an empty slice or an empty channel,
-* if `x` is a non nil interface and `z` is its dynamic value, `x` is logically zero if `z` is logically zero.
+* `x` is a non nil interface and its dynamic value is an extended value for the dynamic type of `x`.

 ### Extended logical operators

 Extended logical operators applies to any value and yield an untyped boolean value or an untyped boolean constant if both the operands are constants.
 The right operand is evaluated conditionally.

 ```
+not   NOT               not p    is  "if p is an extended zero value"

+or    conditional OR    p or q   is  "if p is an extended zero value then
+                                        q is not an extended zero value else false"

-and   conditional AND   p and q  is  "if p is logically zero then false else q is logically zero" or    conditional OR    p or q   is  "if p is logically zero then q is not logically zero else false" not   NOT               not p    is  "if p is logically zero"
+and   conditional AND   p and q  is  "if p is an extended zero value then
+                                        false else q is not an extended zero value"
 ```

 ### Conversions